ADC-UMN/covid19-website/README.md

  ### Operational Structure
 Here is the structure for how to webpage makes requests and gathers data

+Note: Good design practice is to keep your execution logic and intents separated from your express routes

 ![alt text](./images/layout.PNG)

 ### Setup